 You’ve finally found the vacation home of your dreams and are ready to make an offer.
 Or, perhaps you’ve recently retired and are ready to begin drawing income from your portfolio while you plan your next big trip.
 After years of investing, you’re confident you’ve got the funds to cover these expenses, but tapping your account may trigger an unwelcome surprise: taxes.

-Indeed, many investors trip up at this stage of taking profits.
-They sell securities that trigger large tax gains or are subject to higher tax rates, instead of those that may result in a lower tax liability, or they short-change future potential investment gains and income by selling assets unnecessarily early.
+Indeed, many investors trip up at this stage of realizing profits.
+They sell securities that trigger large amounts of taxable gains or are subject to higher tax rates, instead of those that may result in a lower tax liability, or they short-change future potential investment gains and income by selling assets unnecessarily early.

 Tapping your account may trigger an unwelcome surprise: taxes.